-As part of Pacer’s UNHCR: Step With Refugees Challenge, we’d like to share the stories of actual refugees who had to travel great distances to reach safety.
-Today, we’re sharing the stories of 2 such displaced people: Alin from Myanmar and Eva from South Sudan.
+As part of Pacer’s UNHCR: Step With Refugees Challenge, we’re sharing the stories of actual refugees who had to travel great distances to reach safety.
+These are the stories of 2 such displaced people: Alin from Myanmar and Eva from South Sudan.
 While their journeys were difficult, these are hopeful stories of people who were helped by UNHCR and are currently making a better life for themselves.
 Alin traveled 102 km, while Eva traveled an incredible 409 km to reach safety.
 They’re incredible testaments to the ability of the human body to cover great distances, and the ability of the human spirit to overcome obstacles.

 We hope that these stories encourage you to learn more about the UNHCR “2 Billion Kilometers to Safety” challenge, and give you extra motivation to hit your personal step goals.